Theatre history and literature, dramaturgy, playwriting, directing, gender and theatre.

 Theatre 223 - Visual Performance Narratives

 Full course for one semester.
 This course will look at both the history and contemporary practice of visual storytelling as the basis for performance.
-We will investigate futurist sintesi, tableaux vivants, cantastoria, serial performance, multiscreen installation, and other similar forms, as well as examine the techniques and theories of related artists, thinkers and movements.
+We will investigate futurist sintesi, tableaux vivants, “The Theatre of Images,” durational and serial performance, multiscreen installation, and other similar forms.
+We will examine the techniques and theories of related artists, thinkers, and movements, and do readings on the nature of images.
 Students will invent and perform their own image-based performances, using various media and performance styles, ending the class with a public presentation of the original works.
 Studio.

 Theatre 240 - Race and Identity in American Theatre

 Full course for one semester.
 The course explores the role American theatre has played in the construction, preservation, and interrogation of race and gender categories.
 Students analyze works that employ performance as a venue for political activism, for cultivation of intraethnic pride, and for explorations of social issues too sensitive to be addressed in other contexts.
 Drawing upon readings from the theatre and other humanities and social science disciplines, this course examines the ways dramatic texts help to foster intra- and cross-cultural understanding, and also how a familiarity with the politics of representation and various other concerns of identity-based cultural groups can inform performance practices.
 Students examine works from a variety of cultural traditions in an effort to understand how seemingly common institutions or value systems (family, gender, class dynamics) must always be viewed through specific historical and cultural lenses.
 This course provides students with a more nuanced understanding of what race is and how it functions in America, and how theatre has been implicated as both a tool of racism and a means by which to resist its effects.
 Lecture-conference.

 Theatre 245 - Performance and Activism in South Africa, 1948—Present: Staging the Reimagination of a Nation